Simple Binary Hypothesis Testing under Local Differential Privacy and Communication Constraints

 Let $\epsilon_0$ be the right endpoint of the range for $\epsilon$ above, i.e., $e^{\epsilon_0} \asymp \frac{1}{\hel^2(p,q)}$.
 Then equation~\Cref{eq:desired-samp-ternary} shows that $\nstar(p,q, \epsilon_0) \asymp 1/\hel^2(p,q) \asymp \nstar(p,q)$.
 Since for any $\epsilon$ such that $\epsilon > \epsilon_0$, we have $\nstar(p,q,\epsilon) \in \left[ \nstar(p,q,\epsilon_0), \nstar(p,q)\right]$, the desired conclusion in equation~\Cref{eq:worst-case-samp-comp} holds for $\epsilon > \epsilon_0$, as well.
 Thus, in the remainder of this proof, we will focus on establishing equation~\Cref{eq:desired-h2-ternary}.

 Since $\hel^2(\cdot,\cdot)$ is a convex, bounded function and the set of $\epsilon$-LDP channels is a convex polytope, it suffices to restrict our attention only to the extreme points of the polytope.
-As mentioned in \Cref{fact:extreme-pt-special-case}, these extreme points are of three types: \begin{enumerate}[wide, label = \textbf{Case \Roman*}. ] \item (Exactly one nonzero row) Any such extreme point $\bT$ maps the entire domain to a single point with probability $1$.
-After transformation under this channel, all distributions become indistinguishable, giving $\hel(\bT p, \bT q) = 0$. \item (Exactly two nonzero rows) This corresponds to the case when $\bT = \RR^\epsilon \times \bT'$, where $\bT'$ is a deterministic threshold channel from $[3]$ to $[2]$.\new{\footnote{We use \Cref{thm:ext-point-priv-comm} to restrict our attention only to threshold channels.}} There are two non-trivial options for choosing $\bT'$, which we analyze below.
+As mentioned in \Cref{fact:extreme-pt-special-case}, these extreme points are of two types: \begin{enumerate}[wide, label = \textbf{Case \Roman*}. ] \item (Trivial extreme point) Any such extreme point $\bT$ maps the entire domain to a single point with probability $1$.
+After transformation under this channel, all distributions become indistinguishable, giving $\hel(\bT p, \bT q) = 0$. \item (Deterministic binary channel cascaded with the randomized response channel) This corresponds to the case when $\bT = \RR^\epsilon \times \bT'$, where $\bT'$ is a deterministic threshold channel from $[3]$ to $[2]$.\new{\footnote{We use \Cref{thm:ext-point-priv-comm} to restrict our attention only to threshold channels.}} There are two non-trivial options for choosing $\bT'$, which we analyze below.

 The first choice of $\bT'$ maps $\{1\}$ and $\{2,3\}$ to different elements.
 The transformed distributions $p'$ and $q'$ are $[0,1]$ and $[2 \gamma^{1 + \delta}, 1 - 2 \gamma^{1 + \delta}]$, respectively.
 Using \Cref{cl:approx-sqRt}, we obtain $\hel^2(p',q') \asymp \gamma^{1 + \delta}$ and $ \dtv(p',q') \asymp \gamma^{1+ \delta}$.
 Let $p''$ and $q''$ be the corresponding distributions after applying the randomized response with parameter $\epsilon$.
 Since $p'$ and $q'$ are binary distributions, we can apply \Cref{prop:SDPI-binary} to obtain